Common dangerous waste

 Due to the value and abundance of used electronics, there are many vendors for electronics recycling available to your business.
 Visit RecyclingA-Z.com and search Electronic Material to find locations of recyclers near you.
 Call before you drive and confirm that the vendor accepts waste from businesses.

 The free stewardship program, E-Cycle Washington, is an electronics recycling option open to residents, small businesses (less than 50 employees) and charitable organizations in Washington.
-Visit ECycleWA.com for drop-off locations and more information.
+Visit E-Cycle Washington for drop-off locations and more information.

 Batteries continue to grow smaller and more powerful, and pose many dangers when not managed properly.
 They come in many forms and in different products, but all batteries are dangerous.
-Batteries are regulated under universal waste rules.
+Batteries can be managed under universal waste rules.

 Handling and storage